aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 ## Test the program
 First, Download ZIP of this repository.

 Then, unzip the ZIP file.
-Inside the folder, find the controller file named "ControllerVer3.py".
+Inside the folder, find the controller file named `ControllerVer3.py`.
 This file is the main program that you will run.

 There are two ways to run this program: through termial or through an IDE like VSCode that can run Python scripts.

 #### Run through terminal
 1. Open terminal.
-2. Activate the omnipose environment, you should then see "(omnipose)" in your command line:
+2. Activate the omnipose environment, you should then see `(omnipose)` in your command line:

     ```bash
     conda activate omnipose